LHC MACHINE OUTREACH

 [and how it was in 2005]

 The first beams were circulated successfully on 10th September 2008.
 Unfortunately on 19th September a serious fault developed damaging a number of superconducting magnets.
-The repair will required a long technical intervention which overlaps with the planned winter shutdown.
-The LHC beam will, therefore, not see beam again before September 2009.
+The repair required a long technical intervention.
+The LHC beam did not see beam again before November 2009.

 The LHC is designed to collide two counter rotating beams of protons or heavy ions.
 Proton-proton collisions are foreseen at an energy of 7 TeV per beam.